zenglongGH/px4esc/README.md

 and that the supply voltage is about the same that will be used during normal operation.
 Make extra sure the rotor is not connected to any mechanical load (e.g. propeller) and that it can rotate freely.
 **Even a slightest mechanical load applied to the rotor will render the results of motor identification invalid.**
-The motor itself must be mounted firmly.
+The motor itself must be mounted firmly, which is also absolutely required to ensure reliable identification.

 Start the motor identification process using your communication interface as described above.
 Make sure you're using identification in free rotation mode.